Tang Lung Chau

-Tang Lung Chau (燈籠洲) is a islet located off the southern coast of Ma Wan island to the northwest of Hong Kong Island, Hong Kong.
+Tang Lung Chau (燈籠洲) is an islet located off the southern coast of Ma Wan island to the northwest of Hong Kong Island, Hong Kong.
 It is located within Tsuen Wan District of the New Territories.

 Lighthouse

 Tang Lung Chau Lighthouse and the former lightkeeper's house, located on Tang Lung Chau, was declared a monument on 29 December 2000.